Mobilising the COBENEFITS of Climate Change Mitigation through Capacity Building among Public Policy Institutions

 - Ministries recognising the importance of climate protection/policy and/or with responsibility for climate and energy policy on national level

 - Subordinate authorities and regulators, regional or local administration

-- Policy makers and deciders on subnational/state level
+- Policy makers on subnational/state level

 - Financial institutions